 Digital marketing is a key marketing strategy for modern businesses because people spend a lot of time online.
 This guide will tell you everything you need to know about digital marketing, the strategies involved, and how to create a successful digital marketing campaign for your brand.

-The difference between digital marketing and traditional marketing is the medium the marketing message is sent through.
-In traditional marketing, marketers use magazines, newspapers, radio, and sometimes television to market their products.
+The difference between digital marketing and traditional marketing is the medium where the marketing message is delivered.
+In traditional marketing, marketers use magazines, newspapers, radio, and television to market their products.
 Digital marketing uses digital media, including anything available through the Internet.

-Both digital and traditional marketing have merit.
-People still interact with print publications, watch TV, and browse the Internet, often all within the same day.
-You need strategies to target both options.
+Both digital and traditional marketing have merit, as people still interact with print publications, watch TV, and browse the Internet, often all within the same day.
+As such, you’ll need strategies to target both options.

 Another important aspect of digital marketing is the varied platforms and components that go into this type of marketing.
 If you are not utilizing it, you are missing out on many opportunities to reach potential clients.
 In addition, because there are so many channels, a business has multiple opportunities to connect with the same potential client, rather than having to rely solely on one or two traditional marketing venues.
 Here are the various aspects of digital marketing you will want to embrace: